 The Company is exposed to various risks within the context of its normal business activities, which could have a material adverse impact on its business, prospects, results of operations and financial condition.
-Therefore, managing these risks is very important to the management of the Company.
+Therefore, managing these risks is of the utmost importance to the Company.
 To support its growth and help management and the directors to deal with the challenges the Company faces, the Company has set up a risk management and internal control system.
 The purpose of the risk management and internal control system is to enable the Company to meet its objectives.